 Methods: A cluster randomised controlled trial will be conducted in selected (20 intervention and 20 control) kebeles as clusters that serve as randomisation units.
 In this trial, the interventions will target community and community health workers, where the effects will be assessed at the individual level (mothers, newborns, and health workers).
 Accordingly, all community health workers and households with pregnancies that consent to participate in the study will be included.

-Data will be collected through face-to-face interviewing of pregnant and postnatal mothers using structured tools, observation of the recorded documents using checklists, and review of health service records.
-We will implement an intention-to-treat analysis of the trial data.
-We will use the intention-to-treat analysis.
-The cost-effectiveness of the intervention will also be analysed.
+Data will be collected through face-to-face interviews of pregnant and postnatal mothers using structured tools, observation of recorded documents using checklists, and review of health service records.
+We will implement an intention-to-treat analysis of the trial data and use it to analyse the cost-effectiveness of the intervention.

 Keywords: quality improvement, maternal, neonatal health care service.